Juanees077/Juanees077/README.md

 Interests

-I’m passionate about web development, mobile application development, and artificial intelligence.
+I’m passionate about web development, and artificial intelligence.
 I enjoy exploring new technologies and applying them to solve real-world problems.

 Learning